Karya55/Appcent-News-App/README.md

 - [Glide](https://github.com/bumptech/glide)

 ## About The App :bulb:
-This app uses [NewsAPI](https://newsapi.org/) to get the news in US(Can change of course).
+This app uses [NewsAPI](https://newsapi.org/) to get the news in Turkey(Can change of course).
 It uses Retrofit 2 to fetch and search for news from the API.
 It uses Room Library to save news as favorites and loads and removes the data from DB, Made for Appcent.
 Note: Person can travel to the resources by clicking to the sources name.